if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Event Payload

- * `RaycastHit[] hits` - An array of objects that the CapsuleCast has collided with.
+ * `RaycastHit[] hits` - An array of RaycastHits that the CapsuleCast has collided with.

 ### Example

-`SteamVR_Unity_Toolkit/Examples/038_CameraRig_DashTeleport` shows how to turn off the mesh renderers of objects that are in the way during the dash.
+`VRTK/Examples/038_CameraRig_DashTeleport` shows how to turn off the mesh renderers of objects that are in the way during the dash.

 ---